HoxelDraw/4DO-Specification/README.md

 Color Data is **OPTIONAL**.

-Color Data can be assigned to Vertices, Tetrahedra, Paths, and Cells in the same way that custom Data can be assigned to them.
+Color Data can be assigned to Vertices, Tetrahedra, Polylines, and Cells in the same way that custom Data can be assigned to them.

 A Color is denoted using the `co` keyword, followed by 3 unsigned integer numbers.
 These numbers **MUST** be in the [0,255] range.
 The 3 values represent the red, green, and blue components of the color.